 Temple Beth Orr is a full-service congregation that offers our members rituals and support for the diversity of life transitions: from joyous celebrations to those moments when you are in need of comfort.
 Our community is here for you, to help mark all the sacred moments and milestones in the life of you and your family.

 Birth & Baby

 The beginning of formal learning is a simcha!
-All children beginning our religious school for the first time are invited to participate in our Consecration ceremony, to honor their entrance into the sweetness of Jewish tradition.
+All children beginning our religious school for the first time are invited to participate in our Consecration ceremony, to honor their entrance into the sweetness of Jewish learning.

 Death and Dying

 When someone you love is at the end of their life, you may not know where to turn.
-Our clergy can guide you in a meaningful, supportive and spiritual way through the Jewish end-of-life rituals, and help you make arrangements for the cemetery and funeral.
+Our rabbi can guide you in a meaningful, supportive and spiritual way through the Jewish end-of-life rituals, and help you make arrangements for the cemetery and funeral.

 We can best honor our loved ones through memory.
 Memorial plaques offer a permanent way to offer tribute to those who have passed away.
 If you are interested in creating a memorial name plate for someone who has died, or creating a tribute page in each year’s Congregational “Yizkor” book, please feel free to contact the temple office.

 Please contact our joinTBO@templebethorr.org for more information.Life Cycles